Arnold's Bar and Grill: Reception

 One of America's oldest bars, Arnold's is frequently named to national, state, and local lists.
 Esquire named it to their list of best bars in the country.
 Thrillist called it the "most iconic bar in Ohio" and named it to their list of best bars in the country.
 The Daily Meal named it one of the best bars in the country.
 Serious Eats named it to their list of 10 restaurants and bars to visit in Cincinnati.
+In 2023 Ohio Magazine listed Arnold's as one of its 30 famous Ohio food spots.

 Esquire's beverage historian David Wondrich stated that "if Arnold's were in New York, San Francisco, Chicago, or Boston – somewhere, in short, that people actually visit – it would be world-famous."

-In their 2021 "Best of the City" issue Cincinnati Magazine states, "the legends of bathtub gin, paranormal activity, and mob connections are just a small part of why the city’s oldest—and perhaps most beloved—bar still draws a mighty crowd.
+In their 2021 "Best of the City" issue Cincinnati Magazine states, "the legends of bathtub gin, paranormal activity, and mob connections are just a small part of why the city's oldest—and perhaps most beloved—bar still draws a mighty crowd.
 Cincinnati Enquirer food critic Keith Pandolfi describes Arnold's as "part of the soul of Cincinnati".

 Street art

 In 2010 Shepard Fairey installed a 15-foot-tall by 20-foot-wide mural entitled "Global Warning" on Arnold's exterior wall.
 Fairey installed the mural as part of his show "Supply and Demand" at the Contemporary Arts Center that year.
 The mural is made from wheatpasted screen prints, which the bar has maintained.

 In 2013 street artist JR installed a wheatpaste mural in Arnold's courtyard.
 The mural depicts Arnold's waitresses from the 1930s.
 JR installed the piece as part of his "Unframed" series, an ongoing project that began in 2010 using images by famous or anonymous photographers and archival images taken out of their context.
 JR has exhibited Unframed works in Cincinnati, Marseille, Atlanta, Washington DC, Baden Baden, Grottaglie, Vevey, and São Paulo.

 In 2015 the artist Hargo (also known as Cash For Your Warhol) installed a mural on Arnold's exterior alley wall.
 Hargo installed the mural as part of his show "Cash For Your Warhol: Fund Your Startup!" being held at The BLDG in Covington, Kentucky.

 In 2020 street artist Vhils installed a carved bas-relief mural portraying "Peanut Jim" Shelton in the courtyard.

-In 2022 street artist and graphic designer, L'amour Supreme installed a spray painted mural on Arnold's exterior alley wall depicting his Czarface character.
+In 2022 street artist and graphic designer, L'Amour Supreme installed a spray painted mural on Arnold's exterior alley wall depicting his Czarface character.
 The mural was installed while he was in Cincinnati doing a much larger mural for the Blink light festival.